Equivariant Floer cohomology for contactomorphisms of quotient spaces: Introduction

 \subsection{Definition of the measurements}

-First \cite[Theorem IV.2.1]{aluffi-GSM-2009} implies: {\itshape if a prime number $p$ divides the order of the stabilizer of some point $w\in W$, then there is a $\Z/p\Z$-subgroup of the stabilizer}.
-Then define $Y'$ to be the quotient by the action of this $\Z/p\Z$ subgroup.
+The first step is to appeal to the fact: {\itshape if a prime number $p$ divides the order of the stabilizer of some point $w\in W$, then there is a $\Z/p\Z$-subgroup of the stabilizer}.\footnote{See, e.g., \cite[Theorem IV.2.1]{aluffi-GSM-2009}.} Then define $Y'$ to be the quotient by the action of this $\Z/p\Z$ subgroup.
 Since $Y'$ is a covering of $Y$, it is sufficient to prove Theorem \ref{theorem:main-R} and \ref{theorem:main-G} for $Y'$ instead of $Y$.
 Thus, for the remainder of the discussion, we may suppose that $Y=Y'$ and $G=\Z/p\Z$.
 We can therefore apply Theorems \ref{theorem:main-infinity} and \ref{theorem:pss}.